lelandjansen/ScaleBook/README.md

 Using this method, scales without a standard key signature (e.g. G-sharp major) can also be written correctly by using double sharps and flats.

-For example, [E major](http://www.scalebook.org/scale?/E/#/major) is represented by the number 4 and major scales follow the semitone pattern 2, 2, 1, 2, 2, 2, 1.
-The scale written as numbers is:
+For example, [E major](http://www.scalebook.org/scale?/E/#/major) is represented by the number 4 and major scales follow the semitone pattern:

+2, 2, 1, 2, 2, 2, 1

+Thus, the scale written as numbers is:

 4, 6, 8, 9, 11, 13, 15